timmullin/elevate/docs-website-src/content/blockers.md

 ## PostgreSQL

-If you are using the PostgreSQL software provided by your distro (which includes PostgreSQL as installed by cPanel), ELevate will upgrade the software packages.
+If you are using the PostgreSQL software provided by your distribution (which includes PostgreSQL as installed by cPanel), ELevate will upgrade the software packages.
 However, your PostgreSQL service is unlikely to start properly.
 The reason for this is that ELevate will **not** attempt to update the data directory being used by your PostgreSQL instance to store settings and databases; and PostgreSQL will detect this condition and refuse to start, to protect your data from corruption, until you have performed this update.

 To ensure that you are aware of this requirement, if it detects that one or more cPanel accounts have associated PostgreSQL databases, ELevate will block you from beginning the upgrade process until you have created a file at `/var/cpanel/acknowledge_postgresql_for_elevate`.